japalbornoz/Multilayer-Campus-Redundancy-Design/validation/failover-test-1-hsrp/README.md

 ## Result
 HSRP failover validation passed.

-The standby distribution switch successfully maintained gateway availability and end-to-end connectivity after loss of the active distribution switch path.
+To simulate failure of the active distribution switch path, forwarding and trunk interfaces on DSW1 were administratively shut down.